inspatiallabs/inspatial-kit-doc/0. getting-started/philosophy.md

 ### Bottom Line

-We spent three years solving these foundational problems and creating **InSpatial** - the worlds first and most comprehensive universal development environemnt (UDE) so you can spend three minutes building anything you can imagine.
+We spent two years solving these foundational problems and creating **InSpatial** - the worlds first and most comprehensive universal development environemnt (UDE) so you can spend two minutes building anything you can imagine.
 Not because we love complexity, but because we believe creativity shouldn't be held hostage by toolchain archaeology.